buggyrace/buggy-race-about/docs/faq.md

 ## Can I delete a user?

-You can't delete them, but you can mark them as _inactive_, which is effectively the same.
+You can't delete a user, but you can mark them as _inactive_, which is effectively the same.
 Go to **Admin** → **Users**, pick the user and **Edit**.
-For _Is active?_ select `No`.
+For **Is active?**, select `No`.
 This hides the user and also prevents them logging in.
 When you download buggies CSV, only buggies belonging to active users are included.

 ## I've forgotten the authorisation code

 You can reset this by [setting it as an environment variable](customising/env) and resetting the race server.
-You should then remove the environment declaration (because it's now saved in the database).
+You should then remove the environment declaration (because the value you've just set is now saved in the database).

 ## I've forgotten my password and can't log in